RWTH-HPC/rmasanitizer-artifact/README.md

 ```

 copies the result to the ChameleonCloud object storage.
-The files can then be viewed on the ChameleonCloud object storage file viewer.
+The files can then be viewed with the ChameleonCloud object storage file viewer.

 ## Input Sizes